 And if you offer more than one provider, the PM software should also be capable of scheduling multiple providers simultaneously.
 Additionally, you should expect to categorize appointments based on color codes.
 This makes it possible to quickly and easily tell the nature of the appointment whether it’s a no show, cancellation, or a reschedule.

 Additional Scheduling Functions

-A system which sends patients emails or text reminders is beneficial as well.
-In fact, one 60-study review published in the Journal of Medical Internet Research concluded that, in more cases than not, sending text or email reminders resulted in improved patient adherence to treatment protocol as well as a greater likelihood that the patient would actually show up to the appointment, reducing the occurrences of no-shows.
+A system that sends patients emails or text reminders is beneficial as well.
+In fact, one 60-study review published in the Journal of Medical Internet Research concluded that in more cases than not, sending a text or email reminders resulted in improved patient adherence to treatment protocol as well as a greater likelihood that the patient would actually show up to the appointment, reducing the occurrences of no-shows.

 Another practice management function that can save a lot of time is batch scheduling for multiple appointments.
 For instance, if you want to see a patient three times a week for the next two weeks, then two times a week for the following four weeks, your software should be able to automatically accommodate this.

-Integrated scheduling also makes it possible to print status reports so you can quickly see the number of patients that showed, no showed or cancelled.
+Integrated scheduling also makes it possible to print status reports so you can quickly see the number of patients that showed, no-showed, or canceled.
 This is a powerful way to know how you’re communicating the need for care to your patients.

 4. REPORT-BASED FUNCTIONALITY

 The fourth and final element of selecting the best practice management software for your chiropractic office is its ability to provide you with reports that allow you to effectively run your business.

 The types of reports you’ll need to include ones which supply information regarding: